s-a/iron-node/docs/DEBUG-NODEJS-COMMANDLINE-APPS.md

 ## :warning: Heads Up!
 Some command line apps may use native modules.
 Please read [How to use native modules?](/docs/NATIVE-MODULES.md).
 ***Feel free to [submit an issue](https://github.com/s-a/iron-node/issues) if you are affected by such an incompatibility.***

+## :warning: Heads Up!
+Some command line apps may spawn another node instance.
+Please read [How to debug mocha?](https://github.com/s-a/iron-node/issues/51#issuecomment-136277173) if you are affected by such a behaviour.